sjanulonoks/provision/examples/5min-drp/README.txt

 ADVANCED USAGE OPTIONS
 ----------------------

 "demo-run.sh" just drives the "bin/control.sh" script to make it easy and prettier.
 You can run the full demo without any Confirmation prompts, set CONFIRM variable to "no":

   CONFIRM=no ./demo-run.sh

 The entire demo will run through without (hopefully...) any interactions.

 You can manually drive some things with the "bin/control.sh" script - simply run it with the "--usage" or "--help" flags, it'll print out usage statement.

 "bin/control.sh cleanup" has an 8 second safety timer in it.
 If you know what you're doing - you can simply call it with "bin/control.sh cleanup force" - and it'll skip the safety timer.

 You can get your DRP Endpoint provioned IP address with the "bin/control.sh" script (AFTER it has been successfully provisioned, of course):

-  DRPID=`bin/control.sh get-drp-id`
+  DRP_ID=`bin/control.sh get-drp-id`
-  DRPIP=`bin/control.sh get-address $DRPID`
+  DRP_IP=`bin/control.sh get-address $DRP_ID`

 You can SSH directly to the DRP Endpoint using the injected SSH keys:

-  ssh -x -i ./5min-drp-ssh-key root@$DRPIP
+  ssh -x -i ./drp-ssh-key root@$DRP_IP
   OR
-  bin/control.sh ssh $DRPID
+  bin/control.sh ssh $DRP_ID

+You should be able to SSH to the Machines directly as well, using the following:

+  terraform plan    # to get the various machines IP addresses
+                    # or get from packet.net

+  ssh -x -i ./machines-ssh-key root@<MACHINE_IP>